Gary-Clark/Apple-1/README.md

 # Apple-1

-This is a project to provide a couple of EPROM's for the Apple-1 computer.
+This is a project to mount a couple of EPROM's on the Apple-1 computer.

 Gerbers for a simple PCB to mount two 2732 EPROMs selected via T & S select lines on the Apple-1 bus.
 If S is mapped to E000, BASIC can be burnt into the
 EPROM meaning that BASIC is available without having to load from external storage.